tiyn/dwm/README.md

 | Super | Shift | , | Add to monitor higher in stack |
 | Alt   | | Tab | (Tiling/Deck) Focus window lower in stack than current  |

+Additionally the right hand side control key is set to be used as the compose key.

 ## Installation

 The following programs are required to be installed for full functionality.